petershin/liferay-learn/docs/courses/latest/en/application-development/modeling-data-structures.md

 ## Identifying Data Entities

 You can create [object definitions](https://learn.liferay.com/en/w/dxp/building-applications/objects) that represent the data entities for your application.
 These can be anything from insurance claims, support tickets, or commerce products.
 When you publish custom objects, Liferay creates a database table for storing data entries.
-It also generates headless APIs for performing CRUD operations and provides a basic front-end.
+It also generates headless APIs for performing CRUD operations and provides a basic frontend.
 Using Liferay objects, you can build a robust and flexible foundation for your solution that can support the specific needs of your organization.

 ## Adding Attributes